Butterbeer can be purchased from the following locations:

 - A supplementary Butterbeer Cart located next to Ollivander’s Wand Shop, directly across from the Wizarding World outdoor stage

 Butterbeer cannot be purchased outside of The Wizarding World of Harry Potter.

 Types & Cost

-The Wizarding World offers two varieties of Butterbeer: regular and frozen.
+The Wizarding World offers three varieties of Butterbeer: regular, frozen, and hot.
 Regular Butterbeer is a thick, cream soda-like drink with a creamy, butterscotch froth.
 The frozen version is more like a slushy and also includes a generous helping of the froth.
+The hot version is a smooth and creamy drink, with the froth on top.
 Prices for Butterbeer are not published and frequently change.
-Most recently, regular Butterbeer cost just over five dollars with tax, while the frozen version cost just over six dollars.
-Guests can purchase an optional Butterbeer “stein” with their drink, bringing the total to approximately twelve dollars.
+Most recently, regular, frozen, and hot Butterbeer costs $7.49 plus tax.
+Guests can purchase an optional Butterbeer “stein” with their drink, bringing the total to approximately fifteen dollars.

 Butterbeer Fudge, a recent invention, is available fresh at the Honeydukes treat counter.

-The “hot Butterbeer” variety recently introduced in Orlando has not yet made its way to Hollywood.
-We’ll try and confirm if we can expect this version of the popular beverage over on the West Coast.
-Butterbeer Ice Cream, a soft serve option available at Florean Fortescue’s Ice Cream Parlor in Orlando’s Diagon Alley, is not available in the West Coast Wizarding World.
+The “hot Butterbeer” variety recently introduced in Orlando has made its way to Hollywood, and offered year-round.
+Butterbeer Ice Cream, a hard-pack option, is available in the West Coast Wizarding World.

 The Bottom Line

 In our opinion, no visit to the Wizarding World of Harry Potter is complete without at least trying Butterbeer.
 We at California Informer prefer the frozen variety, a welcome respite on a hot Los Angeles day, but both versions are delicious.
 If you aren’t sure if you’ll enjoy the drink, purchase a single cup and share with your party before getting additional servings.